Lab 5: Data Wrangling II

 Epilogue

-That’s it for today - I know this overwhelming now, but commit to it and you WILL be plenty rewarded!
+That’s it for today - I know this is overwhelming now, but commit to it and you WILL be plenty rewarded!
 I hope today was at least a glimpse into the flexibility and capabilities of using tidyverse for applied Bio Data Science

 Today’s Assignment